openmc-dev/openmc/docs/source/usersguide/input.rst

 The ``criticality`` element indicates that a criticality calculation should be performed.
 It has the following attributes/sub-elements:

-  :cycles:
+  :batches:
-    The number of total fission source iterations.
+    The total number of batches, where each batch corresponds to multiple fission source iterations.
+Batching is done to eliminate correlation between realizations of random variables.

     *Default*: None

+  :generations_per_batch:
+    The number of total fission source iterations per batch.

+    *Default*: 1

   :inactive:
-    The number of inactive fission source iterations.
-In general, the starting cycles in a criticality calculation can not be used to contribute to tallies since the fission source distribution and eigenvalue are generally not converged immediately
+    The number of inactive batches.
+In general, the starting cycles in a criticality calculation can not be used to contribute to tallies since the fission source distribution and eigenvalue are generally not converged immediately.

     *Default*: None